Influence of a mortality trade-off on the spreading rate of cane toads fronts: Introduction

 \subsubsection{The linear propagation regime}

 In the case of non-extinction, i.e.~when $\gamma_\infty > 0$, one may expect propagation of the initial population.
 A first attempt in this direction is to look for travelling waves.
-Since the problem is of Fisher-KPP type, we may expect at first glance that any travelling front would be a pulled front.
+Since the problem is of Fisher-KPP type, we may expect at first glance that any travelling front is a pulled front.
 As a consequence, in order to compute the possible speed of propagation of such a front, we follow the classical strategy by linearizing \eqref{eq:main} around $0$ and looking for solutions of the form $e^{-\lambda(x-c_\lambda t)} Q_\lambda(\theta)$.
-For any given $\lambda > 0$, the spectral problem
+For any given $\lambda > 0$, we apply the Krein-Rutman theorem to solve the spectral problem